usnistgov/5gdeploy/docs/tgcs.md

 It is an error to set UDP traffic on one side and TCP traffic on the other side.

 The `-yC` flag for CSV output is included by default.
-To obtain text output instead, add `#text` in client flags.
+To obtain text output instead, add `#text` preprocessor flag.
 In either case, you should specify `-i` flag to enable interval reports.

+Use `-P` client flag to send multiple parallel flows from the each client.
+If you observe CPU bottleneck when using this flag, consider adding `#cpus` preprocessor flag to increase CPU allocation, described in [advanced usage](tgcs-advanced.md).
+The `-P` flag is incompatible with `-R` flag, but you can use `#R` preprocessor flag to reverse direction, described in [advanced usage](tgcs-advanced.md).

 The outputs of each iperf2 container are saved in the stats directory.
+The script shows a table of iperf2 flows that have CSV output, together with iperf3 flows that have JSON output.
-The script shows a brief summary of iperf2 flows that have text output.
+The script also shows a brief summary of iperf2 flows that have text output.

 ### Delayed TX Start